 All litigation between the employer and employee is settled by the Labour Court.
-In general, the court fees in cases related to the employee's claims under an employment relationship are relatively low.
+In general, proceedings in cases related to the employee's claims under an employment relationship are exempt from court fees.

 Collective dismissals are possible in Poland (under the Collective Dismissals Act), but they must generally (with some exceptions) be agreed with the trade unions and require the implementation of official procedures, as well as the payment of severance pay.